sarikasanyal/sarikas/finalpart3.md

 This page includes a link to a the final version of the Shorthand story.

 The second part of this page goes through insights and reflection on revisions to the story and the process of this.
+The dataset used for this story is also included at the end.

 ## Final Story